Wednesday, January 2, 2013

 Here are some more pictures:

-Building A Sturdy Half Wall (Without A Support Leg)
+Building A Sturdy Half Wall Bar Top

 After all your electrical is ran, skin the other side in plywood making sure you have a nice solid mount to your king stud and floor boards.
+I know this won't give you the best accessibility for electrical mods down the road but I know no other way unless you're okay with a slightly wobbly wall.

 Test out the rigidity of your half wall by drinking a beer on it.